Graduate Students

 Mercedes Woolley

-Mercedes Woolley is a first-year doctoral student in the Combined Clinical/Counseling Program at Utah State University.
+Mercedes Woolley is a third-year doctoral student in the Combined Clinical/Counseling Program at Utah State University.
 She received her BA in Psychology from Smith College in 2020.
 Prior to USU, Mercedes worked as a research assistant in the Women’s Health Sciences Division of the National Center for PTSD at VA Boston.
 She is interested in acceptance and commitment therapy and process-based approaches to treatment for a range of clinical presentations.
 She is particularly excited about treatment process and outcome research and mindfulness-based interventions targeting transdiagnostic processes.

 |